This post may contain affiliate links. Read our disclosure here.

 Routine well-child care is eligible for sharing through the end of the fifth year after you have met your Annual Household Portion.
 Well-child care is defined as recommended, routine check-ups and associated lab work (excluding vaccines).
 The downside is that you can only share up to $775/year for the first two years after the AHP has been met.

-Vaccines do not factor into your Annual Household Portion and are never eligible for sharing.
+Vaccines do not factor into your Annual Household Portion and are not eligible for sharing.
 If you get vaccines from your pediatrician they can easily be close to a $1,000.
 The best solution I have found is to get vaccines from your local health department.
-They are completely free and will send the shot record to your pediatrician.
+They are completely free and they send the shot record to your pediatrician.